 Great cities offer opportunity.

-Our vision in economic vitality is that Chicago has an economy that works for everyone.
-To that end, we focus on:
+Civic Consulting Alliance contributes to Chicago’s long-term vitality by growing an economy that works for everyone.
+To achieve this goal, we focus on:

 Boosting Tourism through Focus, Inquiry and Action

 The recession that began in 2008 devastated tourism everywhere.
 But where other cities began to see their numbers move upward as the economy rebounded, Chicago’s numbers had stagnated.
 What had been 46 million visitors to Chicago in 2007 had fallen to 39 million visitors by 2010.
 Something wasn’t right.